-Once the proper locale settings have been determined, create the /etc/profile file:
+Once the proper locale settings have been determined, add them to the /etc/profile file:

-'''

-cat > /etc/profile << "EOF"
+''' cat >> /etc/profile << "EOF"

-Begin /etc/profile

 export LANG=[11][CC].[charmap]

-export INPUTRC=/etc/inputrc

 End /etc/profile

 EOF

 '''

 Setting the keyboard layout, screen font, and locale-related environment variables are the only internationalization steps needed to support locales that use ordinary single-byte encodings and left-to-right writing direction.
 UTF-8 has been tested on the English, French, German, Italian, and Spanish locales.
 All other locales are untested.
 If you discover issues with any other locale please open a ticket in our Trac system.